ericoporto/ags-manual-wiki/Game.md

     MoveCharacterToHotspot(EGO,6);

-will move the character EGO to the hotspot\'s 6 \"walk to point\".
+will move the character EGO to the hotspot's 6 \"walk to point\".

 *See Also:* [Hotspot.WalkToX](Hotspot#walktox),
 [Hotspot.WalkToY](Hotspot#walktoy),